paratype-fonts/clincher-code-font/README.md

 * The Font Software may be used in commercial and business projects upon purchasing a license from [Paratype Web Store](https://www.paratype.com/products/45535)

-## Installation and use
-* Execute `Clincher Code Font Info` from the Command Palette to get help with installation
-* Execute `Clincher Code Font Select` from the Command Palette to select the VS Code Editor font

 ## Release Notes

 ### 1.0.0
 Initial release of Clincher Code